clemensv/real-time-sources/gtfs/gtfs_rt_producer/README.md

-# Gtfs_rt_producer Apache Kafka Consumer SDK for Python
+# Gtfs_rt_producer Apache Kafka Producer SDK for Python

-This is the Gtfs_rt_producer Apache Kafka Consumer SDK for Python.
-It was generated from the xRegistry CLI tool based on message catalog definitions for "GeneralTransitFeedRealTime", "GeneralTransitFeedStatic".
+This is the Gtfs_rt_producer Apache Kafka Producer SDK for Python.
+It was generated from the xRegistry CLI tool based on message catalog messages for "GeneralTransitFeedRealTime", "GeneralTransitFeedStatic".

 ## Quick Install